- Overview of Evidence for Most Common Complementary Medicine Techniques – Dr. Deirdre Kelleher

 Meghan A. Kirksey, MD, PhD, received her PhD from The Rockefeller University in microbiology and immunology and her MD from Weill Cornell Medical School.
 She joined Hospital for Special Surgery after completing specialty training in anesthesiology at NYP Hospital Weill - Cornell and fellowship training in critical care medicine at NYP Hospital - Columbia.
 Dr. Kirksey is actively involved in clinical and database research to elucidate physiologic and clinical determinants of postoperative outcomes.

-This webinar is designed for the clinician learner in the specialties of anesthesia, acute and chronic pain management wanting to gain knowledge in the area of integrative health therapy in the perioperative setting.
+This educational activity is designed for the physician learner in the specialties of anesthesia, acute and chronic pain management wanting to gain knowledge in the area of integrative health therapy in the perioperative setting.

 - Describe various integrative health techniques that may be incorporated into the perioperative period and the available evidence to support their use.